-Revision rhinoplasty requires a surgeon experienced with improving not only the cosmetic appearance, but the structure and function of the nose, those considering revision rhinoplasty in Cleveland, Ohio should carefully evaluate their surgeon’s training and credentials.
-Dr. Brian Harmych specializes in rhinoplasty and revision rhinoplasty and is one of the only board-certified and fellowship-trained facial plastic & reconstructive rhinoplasty surgeons in Cleveland, Ohio.
+Revision rhinoplasty requires a surgeon experienced with improving not only the cosmetic appearance, but the structure and function of the nose.
+Those considering revision rhinoplasty in Cleveland, Ohio should carefully evaluate their surgeon’s training and credentials.
+Dr. Brian Harmych specializes in rhinoplasty and revision rhinoplasty and is one of the only double board-certified and fellowship-trained facial plastic & reconstructive rhinoplasty surgeons in Cleveland, Ohio.
 He offers extensive knowledge and expertise for correction of the cosmetic outcome as well as the functional outcome, restoring nasal breathing.

 About 5-13% of all patients who have had a rhinoplasty, or nose job surgery, will require a revision rhinoplasty or secondary rhinoplasty.
 Complications can be caused by too much or too little cartilage removal or failure to preserve nasal breathing.
 This is more likely when a cosmetic surgeon, without dedicated training in nasal surgery and rhinoplasty, unintentionally disrupts nasal breathing for sake of improving the appearance of the nose.
 In some cases, the postoperative nasal breathing problems may bother patients more than the original cosmetic problem for which they have undergone rhinoplasty in the first place.